Relayium

 Sometimes a link really is what you need — the recipient isn't online, or you want one URL you can paste anywhere.
 Relayium's stored-link mode covers that case without giving up the privacy of realtime mode.

-You choose an expiry — 1 hour, 1 day, 3 days, or 7 days — or set the link to burn after the first completed download.
+You choose an expiry — 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan — or set the link to burn after the first completed download.
 Creating a link requires the sender to sign in (it counts against a storage quota on your account), but the recipient just opens the link and downloads, no account required.
 Because the decryption key never leaves the URL fragment, Google's model and Relayium's stored-link model differ on one core point: Google can technically decrypt Drive-hosted files; Relayium's server, for stored links, structurally cannot.

 Feature comparison at a glance